learnbin.net nav logo

 Properties of Neutron stars

 When the iron core collapses, the size of the star is decreased enormously.
 So, the rotation of the star is increased rapidly as a result of the “conservation of angular momentum”.
 At least a neutron star can rotate 60 times per second.
-At the same time, the magnetic field lines of the star are being closer together with the collapsing of the star.
+At the same time, the magnetic field lines of the star are closer together with the collapsing of the star.

 Due to the conservation of flux, this results in an incredibly strong magnetic field to the neutron star.
 These magnetic fields are the strongest magnetic fields in the universe.
-The magnetic field of a neutron star is around 1011 Tesla, and it is quadrillion times stronger than the earth’s magnetic field.
+The magnetic field of a neutron star is around 1011 Tesla, and it is quadrillion times stronger than the Earth’s magnetic field.
 (0.00005 Tesla)

 Mass (solar masses)1.18 – 1.97